Yoctol/bottender/docs/channel-line-setup.md

 };
 ```

-By default, webhook listens on path - `/webhooks/line`, but you can set it to whatever you want using `path` field.
+The default webhook path is `/webhooks/line`, but you can set your webhook path by `path` field.
+Furthur information of `webhook`, `accessToken`, and `channelSecret` will be explained in the next section.

-Then, you need to fill in following fields in `.env` for loading those values correctly into `bottender.config.js`:
+## Complete LINE Channel Settings

+To make LINE bot work, you have to setup three values:
+- LINE Access Token
+- LINE Channel Secret
+- Webhook

+### LINE Access Token & Channel Secret

+`bottender.config.js` looks up `.env` for LINE access token and LINE channel secrect.
+Those two values have to be copied from LINE@ account settings and manually pasted to the the following fields in `.env`.

 ```
 LINE_ACCESS_TOKEN=
 LINE_CHANNEL_SECRET=
 ```

+**Note:**
+- It is recommended to develop your LINE Bot with your developer LINE@ account, furthur information could be found in LINE's official article, [Getting Started](https://developers.line.biz/en/docs/messaging-api/getting-started/).
+- Your LINE@ accounts could be accessed from your [provider list](https://developers.line.biz/console/).
+- To get your LINE access token and LINE channel secrect, you may refer to LINE's official article, [Building a Bot](https://developers.line.biz/en/docs/messaging-api/building-bot/).

+### Webhook
+After the setting of LINE access token and LINE channel secret, the only setting left is webhook.
+You have to manually copy your webhook to LINE@ account's setting page, after running your bot locally (and get a public url by [ngrok](https://ngrok.com/)), or running your bot remotely.

-After that, you can start your server with LINE webhook listening using following commands:
+you can start your server with LINE webhook listening using following commands:

 ```
 // in production mode